Just Two Questions

 All work which helps serve the purpose of the customer is value-adding work.
 All work which fails to serve the purpose of the customer (more exactly, all the stakeholders) is wasted work.

-Q2: “What measures will the workers choose and use to understand and improve their work?”
+Q2: “What measures will we, the workers, choose and use to understand and improve our work?”

 Measures which reveal progress on making the work work better are the only measures worth having.
 And the only measures that can feed purposeful conversations about e.g. further improvements.